ubuntu/ubuntu-project-docs/docs/reference/exception-LandscapeUpdates.rst

 The following requirements must be met:

--  each packaging change must have its own Launchpad ticket filed under the landscape-client ubuntu package
+-  each packaging change must have a Launchpad ticket filed under the landscape-client ubuntu package
 -  each one of those tickets must have:

    -  two developer reviews (already a standard Landscape coding